sushmav18/terraform-zero-to-hero/Day-3/modules.md

 8. **Scalability**: As your infrastructure grows, modules provide a scalable approach to managing complexity.
 You can continue to create new modules for different components of your architecture, maintaining a clean and organized codebase.

 9. **Security and Compliance**: Modules can encapsulate security and compliance best practices.
 For instance, you can create a module for launching EC2 instances with predefined security groups, IAM roles, and other security-related configurations, ensuring consistency and compliance across your deployments.
+'''
+Terraform Modules Explained
+A module in Terraform is a container for multiple resources that are used together.
+It allows you to group resources logically and reuse configurations, making infrastructure code more modular, scalable, and maintainable.

+1. Why Use Terraform Modules?
+Code Reusability → Avoid duplication by defining infrastructure once and using it multiple times.
+Simplified Management → Easier to manage complex environments by breaking them into smaller components.
+Consistency → Ensure consistent configurations across environments (e.g., dev, staging, production).
+Encapsulation → Hide implementation details and expose only necessary variables.
+Scalability → Easily scale infrastructure by reusing modules.
+2. Types of Modules in Terraform
+Root Module → The primary configuration where Terraform execution starts.
+Any .tf files in the main directory are part of the root module.
+Child Module → A reusable module defined in a separate directory and called within the root module.
+Published Module → A pre-built module available on the Terraform Registry (registry.terraform.io).
+3. Structure of a Terraform Module
+A module typically has the following files:

+perl
+Copy
+Edit
+my-module/
+│── main.tf        # Defines resources
+│── variables.tf   # Defines input variables
+│── outputs.tf     # Defines outputs
+│── providers.tf   # (Optional) Specifies provider configurations
+│── README.md      # (Optional) Describes module usage
+4. Using a Module in Terraform
+4.1 Creating a Module
+A simple s3_bucket module:

+modules/s3/main.tf
+hcl
+Copy
+Edit
+resource "aws_s3_bucket" "example" {
+  bucket = var.bucket_name
+  acl    = var.acl
+}
+modules/s3/variables.tf
+hcl
+Copy
+Edit
+variable "bucket_name" {
+  type = string
+}

+variable "acl" {
+  type    = string
+  default = "private"
+}
+modules/s3/outputs.tf
+hcl
+Copy
+Edit
+output "bucket_arn" {
+  value = aws_s3_bucket.example.arn
+}
+4.2 Calling the Module
+In your root module:

+main.tf
+hcl
+Copy
+Edit
+module "my_s3_bucket" {
+  source      = "./modules/s3"
+  bucket_name = "my-terraform-bucket"
+  acl         = "private"
+}
+5. Using Remote Modules (Terraform Registry)
+Instead of creating your own, you can use pre-built modules:

+hcl
+Copy
+Edit
+module "vpc" {
+  source  = "terraform-aws-modules/vpc/aws"
+  version = "3.19.0"

+  name    = "my-vpc"
+  cidr    = "10.0.0.0/16"
+}

+'''